UoBCS/cc-tutor-docs/material/README.md

 - An educational tool for teaching compiler construction
 - Learning compiler construction
 - Using visualization tools to teach compiler design
+- Software Visualization of LR Parsing and Synthesized Attr.
+Evaluation
+- A Collection of Tools for Making Automata Theory and Formal Languages Come Alive

 ## Online resources